the wizard of warp, the queen of the corkscrew twist, rachel the writer

 Are humans born good?
 Or are they simply monsters waiting for the right moment?

 Dr. Mendoza has stared into the darkest parts of the human psyche.
-She believed she could help Oliver Fish—the intelligent boy with an unsettling quiet—but she was wrong.
-Years later, he has become the nightmare she tried to prevent: a cannibalistic serial killer who left five women mutilated… and stole a child no one can find.
+She believed she could help Oliver Fish—the intelligent child with an unsettling quiet—but she was wrong.
+Years later, he has become the nightmare she tried to prevent: a cannibalistic serial killer who left five women mutilated… and kidnapped a little girl no one can find.

-Now, homicide detective Irene “Reenie” Pike must peel back Oliver’s mind to find the little girl.
+Now, homicide detective Irene “Reenie” Pike must peel back Oliver’s mind to find her.
 He’ll speak, but only if she listens to him relive every kill in his personal journal, written in nauseating detail.
 Every page is a trap.
 Every sentence another wound, and what begins as an interrogation quickly spirals into a psychological battle.
 Oliver isn’t just recounting the horrors.
 He’s reliving them.

 Reenie’s own past isn’t without scars.
 Her rise through the force was forged in trauma: a father killed before her eyes, a mother lost to madness, and whispers of nepotism she can’t shake.
 But she’s never faced anything like this.
 Oliver knows her darkness.
 He speaks to it, and as the line between hunter and prey blurs, Reenie must confront the possibility that she understands him a little too well.